|

 274. essentially

-in essence; at bottom or by one's (or its) very nature
+at bottom or by something's very nature

 Nancy Tischler also uses biographical material to reveal the lengthy and exhausting struggle over the filming of the rape scene in Streetcar, which the 1930 Motion Picture Production Code essentially outlawed.